lgulliver/communify/README.md

 # Other bits and bobs

-This project serves as an opportunity to get to grips with serverless architectures, along with technologies such as Blazor.
+This project serves as an opportunity to get to grips with serverless architectures, along with technologies such as Blazor and Github Actions.